How to Prevent Catalytic Converter Theft From Fleet Vehicles

 You can mark your fleet’s catalytic converters by either painting them or having the VIN or license plate number engraved on them.
 Thieves are less likely to steal converters that are traceable back to specific vehicles, and reputable scrap metal dealers will refuse converters that are recognizable as stolen.

-Upfit with Catalytic Converter Anti Theft Devices
+Upfit with Catalytic Converter Anti-Theft Devices

 There are various types of anti-theft devices available.
 These devices consist of a cage or shield that fits over the converter, making it more difficult and time-consuming to remove.
 Thieves will often move on once they see these devices and opt to target unprotected vehicles instead.